canonical/jimm/docs/reference/list-of-jaas-plugin-commands/index.md

 Requests the JIMM server to bootstrap a Juju controller.
 The controller will be created asychronously on the specificed cloud and region.

+Saved controller profiles can be applied with --profile.
+The profile's saved cloud definition and bootstrap options are used as defaults, and any explicit command line arguments or flags override those saved values.

 By default the command will wait for the bootstrap job to complete while printing the job logs.
 Note that the logs will not follow the